-The proposed program, ROSIE aims to develop new technology pathways to enable zero direct process emissions in ironmaking (i.e., zero-process-emission ironmaking) and ultra-low life cycle emissions for steelmaking at scale.10 A successful program will identify technologies that can make primary iron with equal or lower cost than the incumbent processes.
+emissions for steelmaking at scale.11 A successful program will identify technologies that can make primary iron with equal or lower cost than the incumbent processes.
 For the purposes of this funding opportunity, the incumbent process for making primary iron is traditional carbothermic blast furnace technology.
 This outcome supports the goals established by the Advanced Research Projects Agency-Energy (ARPA-E) to reduce GHG emissions while reducing imports of iron ore, iron products (≥ 92% pure iron), and steel products.
 This program represents an opportunity for the U.S. to recover technical leadership in a critical manufacturing discipline and to increase exportable technology for low-emissions iron and steelmaking.

-While a variety of approaches could be envisioned to provide zero-process-emission ironmaking, the ROSIE program requires a responsive application to eliminate the emissions directly associated with ironmaking and provide a cost competitive iron or steel product.
-11 The program will have two categories, A and B, as further discussed in Part D of this opportunity.
+While a variety of approaches could be envisioned to provide zero-process-emission ironmaking, the ROSIE program requires a responsive application to eliminate the emissions directly associated with ironmaking and provide a cost competitive iron or steel product.12 The program will have two categories, A and B, as further discussed in Part D of this opportunity.
 An application in Category A must describe a novel ironmaking process to produce an iron product.
 An application in Category B must describe a novel ironmaking process that ultimately produces a specific steel product.
 Both categories must account for the impact a given technology will have on supply chain, production of a final steel product, and overall emissions.
 Cost and emissions will be assessed using the ARPA-E Iron & Steel Cost and Life Cycle Assessment Tool provided as an attachment to this funding opportunity.